secdev02/Network-Support/README.md

    - **OAuth tokens** from response bodies (access_token, refresh_token)
    - **Basic auth** credentials
    - **Custom auth headers** (X-Auth-Token, X-API-Key, etc.)
+5. **Two modes:**

+   **A) Manual API Testing:**
-5. Select a session/token from the sidebar
+   - Select a session/token from the sidebar
-6. Configure request (URL, method, body)
+   - Configure request (URL, method, body)
-7. Click "Send Request" to replay with that session
+   - Click "Send Request" to replay with that session
-8. View response in real-time
+   - View response in real-time

+   **B) Launch Incognito Session (NEW!):**
+   - Click "🕵️ Launch Incognito with Cookies"
+   - Extension opens new incognito window
+   - All cookies automatically imported
+   - **Browse as the user** - you're now logged in as them
+   - Reproduce issues in their exact session state
+   - Safe and isolated (incognito mode)

 **Use cases:**
 - **Reproduce customer issues**: Use their exact session to see what they're seeing